steven-meehan/sm-blog/source/_drafts/loose-strands.md

 "What color were his eyes?"

-"Brown," Morris said as he drove his fist into an open palm.
+"Brown," Morris said as he leaned against the wall.

 "Hazel," Shelia countered.

-Kyle get his pencil on the page and asked, "Are you sure?"
+Kyle got his pencil on the page and asked, "Are you sure?"
 The two nodded, and Kyle updated the page, "Did you two notice the boy ripping hair off the assailant's beard?"

 "Yeah," Shelia muttered as she began staring off into the distance.

 "I remember thinking that the man should have reacted more," Morris added as he leaned against the wall.

 Making further notations, Kyle looked at them both.
 "Thank you, you've been most helpful."
-He turned his back on them before they could say anything and walked towards the boy's parents.
+He turned his back on them before they could say anything else and walked towards the boy's parents.
 "If I remember right.
 You two are expecting Darnell Calhoun and Lauren Goodwin to arrive any moment."

 "Yes," Mitchell said as he held his wife.
 When he lifted his head, Mitchell pointed at the pair walking in.
-"In fact there they are."
+"In fact that’s them."

 Kyle watched as a slender green-eyed woman with blond hair and an average looking blue-eyed man with blond hair walked into the creamery.
 As they both walked towards the Horns, the man began rubbing at his blotchy chin.
 Kyle leaned in and whispered to Mitchell, "Does Darnell usually have a blotchy chin?"